-Of Minds and Machines
+Of Minds and Machines 24 Mind of Mathematica 24

-Professor Tom Griffiths uses computers to determine how we humans make decisions - and how we could do it more efficiently.
-By Matthew Hutson

-24 Mind of a Mathematician

-Terence Tao \96 was pegged as a math genius when he was a young boy.
-Today, he's among the best of his generation.

-By Mark F. Bernstein '83
+Of Minds and Machines 2 Professor Tom Griffiths uses computers to determine how we humans make decisions and how we could do it more efficiently.
+By Matthew Hutson Mind of a Mathematician28Terence Tao \96 was pegged as a math geniuswhen he was a young boy.
+Today, he's amongthe best of his generation.By Mark F. Bernstein '83